This Specimen has been sold.

 Ex-Gordian collection specimen.

 Schorl, also known as "black tourmaline" or "black schorl", is a black form of tourmaline that often occurs as lustrous prismatic crystals.
-The crystals can be stubby or elongated and typically feature striations that run along the length of the crystal.
+The crystals can be stubby or elongated and typically feature lengthwise striations.
 Many schorl crystals have flattened pyramidal terminations.
-They can also form in radiating, columnar and stalactitic aggregations, as well as small needle-like inclusions within quartz (tourmalinated quartz) and in massive form.
+They can also form in radiating, columnar, and stalactitic aggregations, as well as small, needle-like inclusions within quartz (tourmalinated quartz) and in massive form.

-Schorl is a basic sodium iron aluminum boro-silicate and the generic chemical formula is NaFe2 + 3Al6(BO3)3Si6O18(OH)4 .
+Schorl is a basic sodium iron aluminum boro-silicate with the generic chemical formula NaFe2 + 3Al6(BO3)3Si6O18(OH)4 .
 It has been used for everything from jewelry to piezoelectric guitar pickups.

-Schorl is a basic sodium iron aluminum boro-silicate and the generic chemical formula is NaFe2 + 3Al6(BO3)3Si6O18(OH)4 .
+Schorl is a basic sodium iron aluminum boro-silicate with the generic chemical formula NaFe2 + 3Al6(BO3)3Si6O18(OH)4 .
 It has been used for everything from jewelry to piezoelectric guitar pickups.

 SPECIES